 I often got there early in the morning and left at bed time.
-There was no such thing as a weekend or a day off.
+I had little time to relax and there was no such thing as a weekend or a day off.

 In the meantime, my husband stepped in as much as possible at home, but I still had duties there that he couldn’t help with.
 Which meant I had other “jobs” to do after I got home.

-When you’re constantly running around and helping others, you have to give up something.
-Many times, that means neglecting your own health and sleep (because you keep mulling over what has to be done the next day).
+When your daily routine becomes one of constantly running around and helping others, you have to give up something.
+Many times, that means neglecting your own physical health and enduring poor sleep patterns (because you keep waking up and mulling over what has to be done the next day).

-This results in a dramatic increase in stress – both emotionally and physically.
+This results in a dramatic increase in stress levels – both emotionally and physically.

 Caregivers often are so busy caring for others that they tend to neglect their own emotional, physical and spiritual health.
 The demands on a caregiver’s body, mind and emotions can easily seem overwhelming, leading to fatigue, hopelessness and ultimately burnout.The Cleveland Clinic